-As we reflect on trends from 2018 and move into 2019, a common theme we have seen has been around customer centricity.
-One fact we would all agree on is that Pharma must bring value beyond the efficacy and safety of their products.
-The pill-plus mentality focuses on customer centricity as more than just a luxury.
-It’s a necessity.
+As we reflect on trends from 2018 and move into 2019, a common theme can be seen around the idea of customer centricity.
+There’s no denying that Pharma must bring value beyond the efficacy and safety of their products.
+This pill-plus mentality focuses on customer centricity as not just a luxury—but a necessity.

 Big Pharma Investing in Customer Centricity

-We have now seen Novartis invest in “Alia”—a chatbot that is available 24 hours a day, 7 days a week to help patients living with psoriasis and chronic urticaria get answers to questions they have on the spot.
-Novo Nordisk’s online chatbot “Sophia” is also available 24/7 to answer questions about diabetes and will direct customers to the appropriate contact if the answer isn’t available.
+We’ve seen it with Novartis and their investment in “Alia”—a chatbot that is available 24 hours a day, 7 days a week to help patients living with psoriasis and chronic urticaria get answers to questions on the spot.
+Novo Nordisk’s online chatbot “Sophia” is also available 24/7 to answer diabetes questions and direct customers to the appropriate contact if an answer isn’t available.
 With time, these technologies will improve based on predictions and human interaction learnings.
-The fact is these companies have recognized the need for more customer engagement.
+It’s clear these companies have recognized the need for more customer engagement.

-Physicians are becoming harder to reach because they are implementing ad blockers at higher percentages, and they aren’t as engaged in CRM programs as they used to be.
-We all know that sales representatives are also receiving less time in the office with their customers.
-What if there were a button that allowed physicians to contact pharma/sales representatives when they needed them?
+Physicians are becoming harder to reach as they implement ad blockers at higher percentages, and aren’t as engaged in CRM programs as they used to be.
+Sales representatives are also receiving less time in the office with their customers.
+What if there were a button that allowed physicians to contact Pharma companies or sales representatives when they needed them?

-Patients have become information seekers and 83% look for health information online (The Social Life of Health Information).
-In addition, 57% of patients decide where to get treatment based on providers’ social media presence.
-Patients are becoming more educated and proactive about their health with all the information available to them online.
+Patients have become information seekers—83% look online for health information (The Social Life of Health Information).
+Additionally, 57% of patients decide where to get treatment based on providers’ social media presence.
+With so much information available to them online, patients are becoming more educated and proactive about their health.
 What if patients could get their questions answered and reach Pharma companies by pressing a button?

 The Easy Button for Health Care